• Skip to primary navigation

 bottled elderflower syrup

-This elderflower syrup is wildly easy to make and seriously versatile.
+This elderflower syrup recipe is wildly easy to make and seriously versatile.
 Just soak, simmer, and you'll have some floral goodness for drinks, desserts, and more!

 Note: Some of the links below are affiliate links.
 At no additional cost to you, I may earn a small commission if you purchase through those links.
 You can read my full affiliate disclosure here.